alphaone/alphaone.github.io/_includes/beliefs.md

 ### Test pyramid

-Too many tests on the wrong level of the test pyramid, make your tests slow unstable, unnecessarily complicated and hard to maintain.
-In the same time you loose the biggest advantage of a good test suite: your ability to make changes with confidence.
+Too many tests on the wrong level of the test pyramid make your tests slow, unstable, unnecessarily complicated, and hard to maintain.
+In the same time, you lose the biggest advantage of a good test suite: your ability to make changes with confidence.

-A **nicely balanced test pyramid** on the other hand, gives you fast feedback, shows which change led to unwanted side effects and verifies both the correctness of single components and their proper interaction.
+A **nicely balanced test pyramid**, on the other hand, gives you fast feedback, shows which change led to unwanted side effects and verifies both the correctness of single components and their proper interaction.